 Interpretation of the Asset Turnover Ratio

 It is important to compare the ratios between companies operating in the same industry, as the benchmark asset turnover ratio varies greatly depending on the industry.
-Industries with a low profit margins tend to generate a higher ratio and capital-intensive industries tend to report a lower ratio.
+Industries with low profit margins tend to generate a higher ratio and capital-intensive industries tend to report a lower ratio.

 - Comparing the asset turnover ratios of companies in different industries is not appropriate, as industries vary in capital intensiveness.

-- A higher ratio, between companies in the same industry, is generally always favorable, as it indicates an efficient use of assets.
+- A higher ratio, between companies in the same industry, is generally favorable, as it indicates an efficient use of assets.

 - A lower ratio, comparing companies in the same industry, indicates poor efficiency, which may be due to poor utilization of fixed assets, poor collection methods, or poor inventory management.